bluearrow-dev/github-pages/README.md

 If the exercise isn't ready in 20 seconds, please check the [Actions](../../actions) tab.

 - Check to see if a job is running.
 Sometimes it simply takes a bit longer.
+- so my first bid isn't so good, what can I do>
+- sometimes it is very boring.
+It is like a something....
+- It is very useful for my testing and improving my skills
+-

 - If the page shows a failed job, please submit an issue.
 Nice, you found a bug! 🐛